 - Get a small car.
 Ireland’s roads get incredibly narrow and windy, so much so that unless you are on one of the few motorways you won’t be doing more than 80km/h.
 Also some parts of the country limit the types of vehicles that can go on certain roads.

 - Take out insurance on the car.
 Excess fees tend to start around the 1000 euro mark and you’d hate to go into that because you scuffed up the bumper.
+And while you’re at procuring the insurance, you might as well check out the traders policy from Utility Saving Expert that the car owners are mostly so discreet about.

 - Check if you are required to pay for tolls or if it is an extra charge to the car hire.